Once you mention Siem Reap, the first thought is about Angkor, the ancient temple where the Kmer people used to live from the 9th to 15th centuries.

-Siem Reap is probably the safest place in Cambodia and that is why it has become a well visited tourist destination.
-Petty crime unfortunately cannot be excluded, while some other major crime acts are not very common.
-Tourists should never leave their valuables unattended anywhere, because even a hotel room is not safe of thieves and they will find a way in even though it is locked.
+Siem Reap is probably the safest place in Cambodia and that is why it has become a well-visited tourist destination.
+Petty crime, unfortunately, cannot be excluded, while some other major criminal acts are not very common.
+Tourists should never leave their valuables unattended anywhere because even a hotel room is not safe of thieves and they will find a way in even though it is locked.

 TRANSPORT & TAXIS RISK : HIGH

 The traffic in this city is very chaotic and it is always suggested to take a taxi or a bus, which is a very cheap and fast way of going through the city, instead of driving.
 Many people decide to rent a motorbike, but they should be very watchful and always use a helmet.

 Although this is not a place where groups of bag snatchers wait for their pray, pickpocketing and bag snatching are frequent especially in public transport, markets, and night clubs.